 Your driving habits have a direct impact on your vehicle's fuel economy.

 The manner in which you drive your car on a daily basis will have a direct impact on how much fuel your vehicle burns on the daily commute.
-Driving like a bat out of hell will achieve only two things – speeding tickets and higher fuel bills.
-If you drive considerately you can save hundreds every month just by easing up on the accelerator.
+Driving like a bat out of hell will achieve only 2 things – speeding tickets and higher fuel bills.
+If you drive considerately you can save hundreds of Rands every month just by easing up on the accelerator.
 By driving more sedately and making smoother gear changes you will save money and contribute to better road safety.

 2. Maintain your car